 Notification of Rights under FERPA:

 The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records.
 Complete details and updates are posted online at cortland.edu/ferpa/.

 - The right to inspect and review the student's education records within 45 days of the day the university receives a request for access.

-A student should submit to the registrar, dean, head of the academic department or other appropriate official, a written request that identifies the record(s) the student wishes to inspect.
+A student should submit to Student Registration and Record Services, dean, head of the academic department or other appropriate official, a written request that identifies the record(s) the student wishes to inspect.
 The university official will make arrangements for access and notify the student of the time and place where the records may be inspected.
 If the records are not maintained by the university official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed.

 - The right to request the amendment of the student's education records that the student believes are inaccurate, misleading or otherwise in violation of the student's privacy rights under FERPA.

 A student who wishes to ask the university to amend a record should write the university official responsible for the record, clearly identify the part of the record the student wants changed, and specify why it should be changed.
 If the university decides not to amend the record as requested, the university will notify the student in writing of the decision and the student's right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.

 - The right to provide written consent before the university discloses personally identifiable information from the student's education records, except to the extent that FERPA authorizes disclosure without consent.